khukt/ai-for-leaders/_book/01-01-what-ai-means-for-leaders.md

-## 5. What Are Pretrained Models, and Why Do They Matter?
+## 5. What are pretrained models, and why do they matter?

 Many of the most visible AI products in use today are not built from zero.
 This shifts the leadership problem from building systems to choosing, adapting, and governing **pretrained** or **foundation models**.
 These models are trained on very large collections of text, images, audio, video, code, or structured data before being adapted for specific uses such as summarisation, search, customer support, coding assistance, or domain-specific analysis.